Auteur theory is a film theory that is based on the idea that directors are the true authors of movies.

-Auteurism has been around since French film critic Andre Bazin wrote about it in 1954, but not many people know what it means or why it’s important.
+Auteurism has been around since François Truffaut wrote about it in 1954, but not many people know what it means or why it’s important.

 Auteur theory is a concept in film criticism that argues the director is the “author” of a film.

-The term was coined by French film critic Andre Bazin, and it has been most widely used to analyze films from Europe and Asia.
+The term was coined by François Truffaut (in connection with work already done by French film critic Andre Bazin), and it has been most widely used to analyze films from Europe and Asia.

 What Is Auteur Theory

-Auteur theory is a term that was coined by French film critic Andre Bazin, where he argued that the director of a film should be considered the author.
+Auteur theory is a term that was created by François Truffaut (drawing on work by French film critic Andre Bazin), where he argued that the director of a film should be considered the author.

 This idea has been challenged and debated in many different ways over time.